 Toby Cowern has embraced being a tool using primate from an early age.
 Working and using knives from before his parents even realized, his passion not only as a professional outdoorsman, but also as a soldier, fire fighter, medic and self defence instructor have forced him to use a wide variety of edged tools in different environments and for different purposes.
 While firmly subscribed to the belief 'The best knife is the one you have', Toby has been fascinated with the idea of what tools are produced when you melt multiple experts ideas together, and so the SoMiCo project was born.
 When not working or playing with knives Toby can be found setting fire to various things.

 "Form follows function - that has been misunderstood.
 Form and function should be one, joined in spiritual union"

 Frank Lloyd Wright

 Maija Soderholm was a long time private student of the late Filipino sword master Sonny Umpad, and an official inheritor of his system.
 He taught that every weapon you put in your hand had a personality, and that by merely holding in your hand should tell you it's function - how it should move, and what it was meant for.
 His own designs and modifications truly had a life of their own.
 They were things of beauty and truly 'sung' in the hand.

 In her other life working in construction and as a scenic artist, she has spent the better part of the last 30 years using tools, and has developed a deep distaste for poor design and a loathing of mediocrity .
 "Of course I am skilled enough to paint a straight line with a cheap brush, but how much more satisfying to do it with one designed by someone who knew what it was for".

-Her book "The Liar, the Cheat ,and the Thief - Deception and the Art of Swordplay" is available in both ebook and hardcopy.
+Her new book "The Hustler - Swordplay and the Art of Tactical Thinking" is now available in both e-book and hardcopy.
+"The Liar, the Cheat ,and the Thief - Deception and the Art of Swordplay" is also still available in paperback and e-book versions.
 She also has a degree in Structural Engineering.